vandermark1977/Domoticz-Thermostat-with-T-shift-and-OnOff-function/README.md

-# Domoticz Thermostat with heatcurve-shift and OnOff function for Panaosonic heatpimp
+# Domoticz Thermostat with heatcurve-shift and OnOff function for Panasonic heatpump
 Simple Domoticz thermostat for Panasonic heatpump.

 ## Prerequisits: